395t/coding-assignment-week-11-3dr-1/README.md

 ## PointNet++

-The code for training and evaluating the PointNet++ model is loacted [here](https://github.com/395t/coding-assignment-week-11-3dr-1/tree/main/src/pointnet2).
+The code for training and evaluating the PointNet++ model is located [here](https://github.com/395t/coding-assignment-week-11-3dr-1/tree/main/src/pointnet2).
 Follow the instructions in the readme there to run the code.
 We train the model for classification on ModelNet10 and ModelNet40, and for segmentation on ShapeNet.
 The hyper-paramaters used for reporting the following results are:

 * Epochs = 50
 * Optimizer = Adam